 In the face of the unexpected outbreak, all foreign pilots working at Xiamen Airlines have decided to stick to their posts and do their part in the fight against the virus.

-Upon learning he may be sent to Wuhan, the epicenter of the outbreak, Myles accepted without hesitation.
+Upon learning he may be sent to Wuhan, the epicenter of the outbreak in China, Myles accepted without hesitation.

 Myles on duty with his co-pilot [Photo provided to chinadaily.com.cn]

-A Xiamen Airlines aircraft piloted by Myles is dispatched to Wuhan, Hubei province, the epicenter of the novel coronavirus pneumonia outbreak.
+A Xiamen Airlines aircraft piloted by Myles is dispatched to Wuhan, Hubei province, the epicenter of the outbreak in China.
 [Photo provided to chinadaily.com.cn]